Show ContentsStoll History, Family Crest & Coats of Arms

 Early Notables of the Stoll family

-Distinguished members of the family include Sir John Stawell or Stowell (1599-1662), an English Member of Parliament and Royalist Governor of Taunton during the English Civil War.
+John Stowell (fl.
+1369-1402) an English merchant and the member of Parliament for Malmesbury from 1369 to September 1397.
+Sir John Stawell or Stowell (1599-1662), was an English Member of Parliament and Royalist Governor of Taunton during the English Civil War.
 He was second but eldest surviving son of Sir John Stawell of Cotholstone, Somerset, by his wife Elizabeth.
-"The family had long been settled...
+"The family...

 Stoll Ranking